Understanding Retrieval Augmentation for Long-Form Question Answering: Automatically Identifying Unsupported Sentences

-Having discovered that the trained T5 model achieves competitive performances in predicting attribution, we use the T5 model as an approximation for human judgment on attribution in generation settings evaluated in Table~\ref{tab:evallm}, following~\citep{gao2023enabling,bohnet2022attributed}, as human annotations are costly.
-This complements human annotation results in Section~\ref{sec:human}.
-We quantify how frequently the answer sentences are supported by different types of documents using the T5 model.
+Having discovered that the T5 model achieves competitive performances in predicting attribution, we use this model as an approximation for human judgment on attribution in generation settings evaluated in Table~\ref{tab:evallm}, complementing human annotation results in Section~\ref{sec:human}.
+We quantify how frequently the answer sentences are supported by \textit{different} sets of documents using the T5 model.

-In Figure~\ref{tab:conflict-nli}, we present the results of attribution predicted by the T5 model (along with the gold human attribution score if exists).
+In Figure~\ref{tab:conflict-nli}, we present the attribution predicted by the T5 model (along with the gold human attribution score if exists).
 We find answers generated with random documents as evidence (last row in each block) exhibit similar attribution patterns with answers generated without documents (first row in each block).
-This suggests that models successfully ignore irrelevant documents, and retain a similar level of attribution to relevant documents, especially for GPT-3.5 base model.
+This suggests that models successfully ignore irrelevant documents, and retain a similar level of attribution to relevant documents, especially for GPT-3.5.
 Providing a noisy, yet relevant document set (+Bing docs) still does not meaningfully change attribution pattern with respect to the other documents (Human docs, WebGPT docs, Random docs), yet increases supportedness towards provided evidence document set (Bing).
-Adding WebGPT docs brought the highest change in both models, both in terms of attribution towards other relevant documents (Human) and towards the provided document set.
-Adding human documents also shows similar trends but less impact, potentially as it contains less information than WebGPT docs.
+Adding WebGPT documents brought the highest change in both models, increasing attribution rate towards both the WebGPT and Human documents.
+Adding human demonstration documents also shows similar trends but less impact, potentially as it contains less information than WebGPT documents.